-The dataset consists of instances of $(O^i, F^i)$ divided into a training set $\mathcal{D}_\text{train}$ and a testing set $\mathcal{D}_\text{test}$.
-We train an uncertainty-aware model on $\mathcal{D}_\text{train}$ that computes the triplet $(F^{i}_l, F^{i}_m, F^{i}_u)=M(O^{i}, C^{i})$ where $F^{i}_l$, $F^{i}_u$, $F^{i}_m$ are the lower, upper, and mean predictions of the future positions, respectively.
+The dataset consists of instances of $(O^i, F^i)$ divided into a training set $D_\text{train}$ and a testing set $D_\text{test}$.
+We train an uncertainty-aware model on $D_\text{train}$ that computes the triplet $(F^{i}_l, F^{i}_m, F^{i}_u)=M(O^{i}, C^{i})$ where $F^{i}_l$, $F^{i}_u$, $F^{i}_m$ are the lower, upper, and mean predictions of the future positions, respectively.

-The dataset $\mathcal{D}_\text{all}$ is created by collecting simulated trajectories of autonomous race cars in the F1Tenth-Gym \cite{okelly_f1tenth_2020} (details in \cite{tumu_physics_2023}).
+The dataset $D_\text{all}$ is created by collecting simulated trajectories of autonomous race cars in the F1Tenth-Gym \cite{okelly_f1tenth_2020}; for details, see \cite{tumu_physics_2023}.
 As shown in Figure \ref{fig:f1tenth_gym}, different racing lines were utilized including the center, right, left, and optimal racing line for the Spielberg track.

-We denote these by $\mathcal{D}_\text{center}$, $\mathcal{D}_\text{right}$, $\mathcal{D}_\text{left}$, and $\mathcal{D}_\text{race}$, respectively.
+We denote these by $D_\text{center}$, $D_\text{right}$, $D_\text{left}$, and $D_\text{race}$, respectively.
 Position $\pi$ is a vector $\pi = (a,b,\vartheta, v)^\top$, where $a$ and $b$ are coordinates in a $2$-dimensional Euclidean space, and $\vartheta$ and $v$ are the heading and speed, respectively.
-In total, the $\mathcal{D}_\text{all}$ consists of $34686$ train instances, $4336$ validation instances, and $4336$ test instances.
+In total, the $D_\text{all}$ consists of $34686$ train instances, $4336$ validation instances, and $4336$ test instances.

-\paragraph{\textbf{In-distribution vs. Out-of-distribution.}} We consider the prediction task to be in-distribution when $\mathcal{D}_\text{train}, \mathcal{D}_\text{test} \subset \mathcal{D}_\text{all} $.
-It is out-of-distribution (OOD) when $\mathcal{D}_\text{train} \subset \mathcal{D}_\text{center} \cup \mathcal{D}_\text{right} \cup \mathcal{D}_\text{left}$ and $\mathcal{D}_\text{test} \subset \mathcal{D}_\text{race}$.
+\paragraph{\textbf{In-Distribution vs Out-Of-Distribution.}} We consider the prediction task to be In-Distribution when $D_\text{train}, D_\text{test} \subset D_\text{all} $.
+It is Out-Of-Distribution (OOD) when $D_\text{train} \subset D_\text{center} \cup D_\text{right} \cup D_\text{left}$ and $D_\text{test} \subset D_\text{race}$.

-\paragraph{\textbf{Metrics.}} We train the ensemble of BNNs and the IBNN models, $M_\text{ens}$ and $M_\text{IBNN}$ respectively, using the same architecture and different seeds.
+\paragraph{\textbf{Metrics.}} We train the ensemble of BNNs and the CBDL models, $M_\text{ens}$ and $M_\text{CBDL}$ respectively, using the same architecture and different seeds.
+As for section \ref{experiments2}, for CBDL this corresponds to having a non-singleton prior FGCS, and a singleton likelihood FGCS.
 We compare the performance with respect to the test set by computing the single-step coverage, where each prediction time-step is treated independently, and the multi-step coverage, which considers the entire $h$-step prediction.